-We estimate that the net proceeds from the sale of the securities offered under this prospectus, after deducting placement agent's fees and estimated offering expenses payable by us will be approximately \$3.0 million.
-We intend to use the net proceeds from the sale of the securities in this offering to: (i) support continued commercialization of our FDA-cleared Acuitas AMR Gene Panel test for isolates in the U.S.; (ii) commercialize our products with a focus on the Unyvero Platform and diagnostic tests; (iii) support continued research and develop, clinical trials and regulatory submissions for our Unyvero products; (iv) support further development and commercialization of the Ares Genetics database and service offerings; (v) support directed sales and marketing efforts to the customers and collaborators for our products and services, (vi) invest in manufacturing and operations infrastructure to support sales of products; and (vii) repay certain outstanding indebtedness of the Company and its subsidiaries.
+We estimate that the net proceeds from the sale of the securities offered under this prospectus, after deducting placement agent's fees and estimated offering expenses payable by us will be approximately \$ million (based on an assumed public offering price per share and accompanying warrant of \$ per share and accompanying warrant, which was the last reported sales price of our common stock on The Nasdaq Capital Market on \$ 2023.
+We intend to use the net proceeds from the sale of the shares to: (i) support continued commercialization of our FDA-cleared Acuitas AMR Gene Panel test for isolates in the U.S.; (ii) commercialize our products with a focus on the Unyvero Platform and diagnostic tests; (iii) support continued research and develop, clinical trials and regulatory submissions for our Unyvero products; (iv) support further development and commercialization of the Ares Genetics database and service offerings; (v) support directed sales and marketing efforts to the customers and collaborators for our products and services, (vi) invest in manufacturing and operations infrastructure to support sales of products; and (vii) repay certain outstanding indebtedness of the Company and its subsidiaries.
 We intend to use the remaining net proceeds for working capital and other general corporate purposes.

 However, because this is a best efforts offering and there is no minimum offering amount required as a condition to the closing of this offering, the actual offering amount, the placement agent's fees and net proceeds to us are not presently determinable and may be substantially less than the maximum amounts set forth on the cover page of this prospectus.
-The common warrants issued in this offering will be exercisable commencing on the date that Warrant Stockholder Approval is obtained, if at all.
-There is no guarantee that the Warrant Stockholder Approval will ever be obtained.
-In the event that we are unable to obtain Warrant Stockholder Approval, the common warrants will not be exercisable and we will not receive any proceeds in connection with the exercise of the common warrants.